minimicrowave/Flighto-san/README.md

 # Project-2

 _Flighto-San_
-* Your personlised flight tracker.
+* Your personalised flight tracker.

 Tired of firing multiple tabs or windows to track multiple flights?
 Flighto-san gives you the convenience of rounding them up into one page!